glutengo/rendering-strategies/backend/res/posts/angular/angular.md

 ```

 This may be sufficient for static websites where the routes are fixed and always known.
-If we are in the context of a Content Management System or a simple blog like this one, not all routes are known at build time.
+If we are in the context of a Content Management System or a simple blog like this one, usually not all routes are known at build time.

 ### Sharing